 If you’re willing to do whatever it takes then you’re basically guaranteed to grow your speaking business.

-Lets say that you don’t have enough money to hire a web designer to build out your website and you don’t know anything about web design.
+Lets say that you don’t have enough money to hire a web designer to christian meet singles and you don’t know anything about web design.
 Well…if you’re seriously the type of person who will do whatever it takes then you will figure out how to design websites yourself and make a good one for your speaking business.

 This ‘do whatever it takes’ mentality is important because there are tons of things you don’t know…especially when you’re starting out.
 There are tons of things you have to do and it’s going to suck.
 On top of that, you’re going to have to do it nonstop…day in and day out.